-I have two fantastic sons that have been the highlight of my life and a wonderful, beautiful girlfriend.
+I have two fantastic sons that have been the highlight of my life.
 Today I work as a IS Field Technician for a company based in St. Louis, Mo.
 I‘ve also run a small business (part time) since 1994 working as a website developer, computer technician, system administrator, software instructor and other computer related endeavors.
 My hobbies besides ham radio include camping, backpacking and off-roading.

 Icom 7300 SDR HF/6m Transceiver

 Ham radio is my favorite hobby.
 I got my first license when I was about 14 years old.
 My father was a radio and electronics enthusiast.
 Today I enjoy mobile operating and running the Breakfast Club net from home.

 I started working with an Icom 7300 earlier in 2016.
 I’m mainly developing this website around the Icom 7300.
 I believe SDR will play a significant role in Amateur Radio in the future and I am betting on the Icom 7300 to be popular.